The Russian Lawyer And The Lobbyist From The Trump Jr. Meeting Had A Busy Month In America Last June

 Four days after the Trump Tower meeting, the Newseum hosted a film presenting the Russian government's view of the Magnitsky affair.

 Directed by Andrei Nekrasov, Veselnitskaya supported the film.
-BuzzFeed News has learned that staff from Rep. Dana Rohrabacher's office were forwarding invitations to the June 13, 2016, evening event.
+BuzzFeed News has learned that staff from Rep. Dana Rohrabacher's office were sending invitations to the June 13, 2016, evening event.

 Among those attending the event that night were the director, Nekrasov — but also Veselnitskaya and Akhmetshin.
 An activist who opposed the film secured admittance to the film screening, which was by invitation only, after having one of the invitations from a Rohrabacher staffer forwarded to her.